-Reconstructed: A breast cancer healing journey
+Reconstructed: A healing journey after breast cancer

 Life after survival, beyond the false summit